-"By conducting these workshops and seeding these partnerships using culturally and contextually competent training and technical support, we aim to increase the capacities of our community partners and academic researchers in developing research projects that better address community health and wellness needs."
+"By conducting these workshops using culturally and contextually competent training, we aim to increase the capacities of our community partners and academic researchers in developing research projects that better address community health and wellness needs."

 Tabia Henry Akintobi, PhD, MPH Director, Community Engagement Program Morehouse School of Medicine Community health organizations continuously fight on the front lines to further the health of their unique populations.
 To aid in these efforts, the Georgia CTSA led a Community Engagement Grant Writing Academy, a two-session grant writing class that includes an overview discussion of the components of community engagement research.
 Participants defined a research interest and developed the framework for the methodology, plan, and budget.
 The attendees learned the skills needed to write a competitive community engagement research grant.